What We Bought: Defense Procurement from FY01 to FY10

 October 28, 2011

-As the congressional super committee grapples with the problem of lowering the nation's deficit and controlling its debt, defense budgets have taken center stage.
+By Russell Rumaugh - As the congressional super committee grapples with the problem of lowering the nation's deficit and controlling its debt, defense budgets have taken center stage.
 Some have argued that defense budgets cannot be cut, in part because a decade of war has exhausted the military's stock of equipment, forced the military to "defer" investment in advanced equipment, and made it necessary to invest billions in repairing and reconstituting its inventory.
 Yet the military services have spent $1 trillion over the past decade on procurement.